Listening to podcasts has emerged as a great way of imbibing knowledge in the field of your expertise.

 A burning topic in urbanization, gentrification is an urban development process in which neighborhoods develop at a rapid pace in a short time period.
 Themed on this topic, the podcast brings interviews of victims as well as victors and advocates of this process in Brooklyn.

 The show doesn’t project views supporting either side but rather finds a middle ground.
 This is done by putting forward the real concerns posed by the phenomenon and the various nuances and complexities associated with it.

 The podcast has editors of the urban design blog Curbed holding panel discussions and interviewing guests on the relatively light-hearted side of design.
 Interestingly, hosts Asad Syrkett and Zoe Rosenberg talk to many guests from outside the field of design.

 But at the same time, they also manage to assemble a diverse range of professionals in the show.
 On the whole, it would be great for anyone who wishes to listen to fun-filled discussions on design.

-Hosted by the son of an architect and a radio personality George Smart and comedian Fran King, this podcast dives deep into modernism.
-It brings to listeners lively discussions with distinguished guests on the nitty-gritty of this universally favorite architectural style.
+Hosted by the son of an architect and radio personality George Smart and comedian Fran King, this podcast dives deep into modernism.
+It brings listeners lively discussions with distinguished guests on the nitty-gritty of this universally favorite architectural style.

-The interviewees include architecture critics, historians advocating modernism, modernist realtors and many others.
+The interviewees include architecture critics, historians advocating modernism, modernist realtors, and many others.
 Notably, a wide variety of topics are dealt with in the show, which enhances its appeal to the listeners.